-Honey is a well-known antiseptic.
+Honey is a well-known antiseptic and finds broad use in treating acne.
 Archaeologists still stumble upon the occasional ancient Egyptian jar of honey, typically filled with ingredients perfectly preserved for thousands of years.
 While some consider it to be ineffective when removing scars, honey is a quick wound-healer and, if applied at the right moment can almost certainly prevent scarring.

 At the risk of sounding cliche, this one is too true to omit: What you eat is what you are.